 The gradient handling is decent and similar to the LG UN7300.
 There's visible banding in the darker shades, especially with darker gray, green, and red.
 The Smooth Gradiation feature doesn't affect the test pattern; however, it smooths out gradients in real content if you set it to 'High' or 'Medium', but you may lose some fine details.
-It smooths out some gradients even when set on 'Low'.
+It smooths out some gradients, but not all, even when set on 'Low'.

 There are no signs of temporary image retention, but this may vary between units.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent as the IPS panel in our long-term test appear immune.